2025-2026 BILLS

 • Charter schools

-• Homeschoolers participating in school activities, programs or athletics
+• Homeschool students participating in school activities, programs, or athletics

 • Family childcare homes